vergissberlin/faker-example-javascript/README.md

 # fake data generator

-> Multi thread fake data generator example with JavaScript
+> Generate fake user data with JavaScript

 ## Using

 ### Without Docker

-To use this method, you need to install nodejs >= 12 on your local system firtst.
+To use this method, you need to install node >= 14 on your local system fitst.

 ```bash
 yarn